dchakalov-godaddy/collector/README.md

 # Openstack Collector

-Tool that gathers data regarding openstack hypervisors and instances
+Tool that gathers data regarding openstack hypervisors and instances.
+Uses the Ansible Python Api to collect real disk usage data for each VM

 ## Help menu